jaydenaleung/astrotrackerH1/README.md

 This device attempts to solve these issues by upgrading the traditional equatorial mount to include a polar scope for precise alignment, a counterweight to balance the camera's weight, automatic computerized alignment using azimuthal and latitude (GPS) measurements, and a standard 1/4" tripod mount.

 The mechanism is based on two plates connected by a hinge and a rotating gear.
 The bottom plate is the swivel plate, which swivels 360° and adjusts the azimuthal heading of the device.
 The other plate is the rotational axis (RA) plate, which tilts to match is angle of elevation to the device's GPS latitude and is driven by a precise worm gear.
 Matching the device's rotation to face exactly 0° north and its tilt to its GPS latitude allows the RA, the axis perpendicular to and in the middle of the rotating gear and the RA plate, to point exactly to the North Pole (next to the star Polaris).
 When the RA is pointed toward the North Pole and the rotating gear turns counterclockwise, the tracking will be able to accurately and precisely follow the path of the stars and prevent capturing star trails.
+Microstepping enhances these features by increasing the precision and resolution of the stepper motor by up to 64 times.

 ![Screenshot 2025-06-29 033256](https://github.com/user-attachments/assets/742cd0ea-88f7-4ca4-8f89-0a78f77b9cf3)